-There must be sufficient aeration and moisture during this phase as oxygen loving organisms are at work to further breakdown the organic material.
+There must be sufficient aeration and moisture during this phase as oxygen loving organisms are at work to further break down the organic material.
 Anaerobic conditions can still occur so it may be necessary to turn or mix the pile during this phase.
-Curing also gives organisms more time to breakdown some of the larger bones to a more brittle and smaller form that is easier to incorporate into the soil.
-Bones can be screened out of compost that will be land applied, or introduced into new piles to continue breaking down.
-There should not be a large increase in temperature after this mixing but some increase in temperature is expected and is a good sign of microbial activity and the curing phase is underway.
+Curing also gives organisms more time to break down some of the larger bones to a more brittle and smaller form that is easier to incorporate into the soil.
+Bones can be screened out of compost that will be land applied, and introduced into new piles to continue breaking down.
+There should not be a large increase in temperature after this mixing but some increase in temperature is expected and is a good sign of microbial activity and the curing phase being underway.
 Observe the pile temperature after mixing with a long-stem thermometer to assure the pile is proceeding according to plan.
 The pile should be left for another 4 to 8 months.
 By this time very few bones will remain visible, large bones will be brittle, and the material can be appropriately used.
-Screening before land application will avoid large bones from being applied to the ground.

 Storage of compost increases the size, or footprint, of the composting site.
 However, it is a necessary component to the system that provides maximum flexibility in the end use of the material.
 Compost should only be stored within the protected composting area after the curing phase when little to no risk of continued heating will occur.
 Slightly more storage area may be needed if active composting occurs during the winter months when potentially less mass is lost during composting as compared to summer.
-The goal with storage is keep it from becoming a nuisance but accessible for land application, or recycling into new mortality piles when the time is right.
+The goal of storage is to keep it from becoming a nuisance but accessible for landapplication, or recycling into new mortality piles when the time is right.